joppuyo/disable-media-pages/README.md

 Completely disable "attachment" pages created by WordPress.

-By default WordPress creates a page for each of your attachments.
-This is can be undesirable because of two reasons.
+By default, WordPress creates a page for each of your attachments.
+This is can be undesirable because of two reasons:

-### 1. Search engine optimization
+### Search engine optimization

 Attachment pages don't have any content, except an image, so they provide little value and can negatively affect your SEO.

-### 2. Reserved slugs
+### Reserved slugs

 Attachment pages can accidentally reserve slugs on your site.
 Let's say you upload an image named `contact.jpeg`, an attachment page `https://example.com/contact` is automatically created.
 If you then try to create a page named **Contact**, the URL for that page will be `https://example.com/contact-2` which isn't that great.